 These lyrics transcend ideology and political systems.
 Indeed, it was the ultra-liberal, western

-But that won't stop the Marxist-Jewish propagandists from continuing to dupe good men like Paul Craig Roberts with never-ending
+But that won't stop the Marxist-Jewish propagandists from continuing to dupe fools like

-single, out-of-context lyric "Deutschland uber alles."
-Boy oh boy was Solzhenitsyn ever right when he warned:
+"Deutschland uber alles."
+Boy-oh-boy was Solzhenitsyn ever right when he warned:

 "Our pleasure, Chief!"